kodecocodes/swift-algorithm-club/Skip-List/README.md

 # Skip List

 Skip List is a probablistic data-structure with same efficiency as AVL tree or Red-Black tree.
-Fast searching is possible by building a hierarchy of sorted linked-lists acting as an express lane to the layer underneath.
-Layers are created on top of the base layer ( regular sorted linked-list ) probablisticly by coin-flipping.

-A layer consists of a Head node, holding reference to the next and the node below.
-Each node also holds references similar to the Head node.
+The building blocks are hierarchy of layers (regular sorted linked-lists), created probablisticly by coin flipping, each acting as an express lane to the layer underneath, therefore making fast O(log n) search possible by skipping lanes.
+A layer consists of a Head node, holding reference to the subsequent and the node below.
+Each node also holds similar references as the Head node.

 #TODO
  - finish readme